 Our stock price is volatile.
-From our initial public offering in May 2005 through October 8, 2007, the trading price of our common stock has ranged from \$14.00 to \$57.85 per share.
-As a result of this volatility,
+From our initial public offering in May 2005 through May 4, 2007, the trading price of our common stock has ranged from \$14.00 to \$57.85 per share.
+As a result of this volatility, investors may not be able to sell their common stock at or above their respective purchase prices.
+The market price for our common stock may be influenced by many factors, including:

-- · actual or anticipated fluctuations in our operating results; - · changes in securities analysts' recommendations or estimates of our financial performance; - · publication of research reports by analysts; - · changes in market valuations or operating performance of our competitors or companies similar to ours; - · announcements by us, our competitors or other retailers; - · additions and departures of key personnel; - · changes in accounting principles; - the passage of legislation or other developments affecting us or our industry; - the trading volume of our common stock in the public market; - · changes in economic conditions; - · financial market conditions; - · natural disasters, terrorist acts, acts of war or periods of civil unrest; and - the realization of some or all of the risks described in this section entitled "Risk Factors."
+- · actual or anticipated fluctuations in our operating results; - · changes in securities analysts' recommendations or estimates of our financial performance;

+- · publication of research reports by analysts; - · changes in market valuations or operating performance of our competitors or companies similar to ours; - · announcements by us, our competitors or other retailers; - · additions and departures of key personnel; - · changes in accounting principles; - · the passage of legislation or other developments affecting us or our industry; - · the trading volume of our common stock in the public market; - · changes in economic conditions; - · financial market conditions; - \cdot natural disasters, terrorist acts, acts of war or periods of civil unrest; and - the realization of some or all of the risks described in this section entitled "Risk Factors."

 In addition, the stock markets have experienced significant price and trading volume fluctuations from time to time, and the market prices of the equity securities of retailers have been extremely volatile and have recently experienced sharp price and trading volume changes.
 These broad market fluctuations may adversely affect the market price of our common stock.
-In the past, securities class action litigation has often been instituted against companies following periods of volatility in their stock price.
-This type of litigation, even if it does not result in liability for us, could result in substantial costs to us and divert management's attention and resources.